systeminit/si/app/docs/src/explanation/cloud-providers/digital-ocean.md

 ## Connecting System Initiative to your DigitalOcean Account

-In order to use DigitalOcean from within System Initiative, you need to use a `DigitalOcean Credential` component.
+To use DigitalOcean from within System Initiative, you need to use a `DigitalOcean Credential` component.
 Creating that component will then prompt you for an API Token that you can use to create or discover your existing infrastructure.